renaschweizer/congen-gatk/README.md

   ls -lht bam/
   ```

-From this we learn that the .sam files are ~543 MB, while the .bam files are only 124 MB.
+From this we learn that the .sam files are 134 MB each, while the .bam files are only 32 MB.
 Imagine how much space this might save over an entire sequencing project!

 </details>

+**Note**: You can streamline some of the previous steps to avoid generating intermediate files, but I chose to keep the individual steps for the purposes of showing a fully detailed workflow.

 ### 4b.
 Fix mates and fill in insert sizes, then sort BAM by coordinates.